Meet the Roses: Minnie Claudine

 allowed

 it to influence his judgment.
-By the time Id reached the mischievous
+By the time I’d reached the mischievous age,

-Pops patience was worn pretty thin.
-But Im getting ahead of
+Pop’s patience was worn pretty thin.
+But I’m getting ahead of myself.

 woods that covered a whole bunch of acres.
 The swamp and woods were

-referred to as the Dingle.
-I never once heard an explanation
+referred to as “the Dingle.”
+I never once heard an explanation as to where

 name came from.
-The Dingle rambled past both my Aunt Marys house
+The Dingle rambled past both my Aunt Mary’s house and

 things as we were growing up.
-What we didnt get into hadnt
+What we didn’t get into hadn’t been invented

 you could ever imagine.
 The only negative about having the Dingle near